 If you have high blood pressure, you’re not alone.
 According to the Centers for Disease Control and Prevention (CDC), about one in three U.S. adults have high blood pressure, and many don’t even know it.

-High blood pressure (also known as hypertension) occurs when the force of your blood pushing against the walls of your blood vessels is consistently too high.
+Also known as hypertension, increases in blood pressure occur when the force of your blood pushing against the walls of your blood vessels is consistently too high.

 Like all muscles, the heart has an important job to do.
 Your heart helps deliver oxygenated blood to the rest of the body so that your tissues and organs can in turn do their job.